KevinGastelum/MyQuantsFinance/4_llm/README.md

 <!--

 Sample:
-Build llm that specializes in Quantitative analysis and FinTech, automize research, provides
+Build llm that specializes in Quantitative analysis and FinTech, automize research multiple docs, provides auotametaded backtesting

 Prompt:
+"You are the best Quantitative Analyst in all the world, in fact the best Quant ever known to man, with that in mind please answer the prompts.
+Take into consideration the research articles you are trained on"

 INSTRUCTIONS